RubensZimbres/Repo-2017/README.md

 <b> NLP Consumer Complaint  </b> is a model where Facebook posts of a U.S. computer retailer were scraped, tokenized, lemmatized and applied Word2Vec.
 After that, t-SNE and Latent Dirichlet Allocation were developed in order to classify the arguments and weights of each keyword used by a consumer in his complaint.
 The code also analyzes frequency of words in 100 posts.

+<b> NLP Convolutional Neural Network </b> is a Convolutional Neural Network for Text in order to classify movie reviews.

 <b> NLP Doc2Vec  </b> is a Natural Language Procesing file where cosine similarity among phrases is measured through Doc2Vec.

 <b> NLP Document Classification  </b> is a code for Document Classification according to Latent Dirichlet Allocation.